ClearTables/ClearTables/README.md

 * Tag acceptance functions need to exit quickly in the common case of possible match

+* Always set columns to strings, even if they're only true/false.
+It's unwise to count on anything else making it from Lua to C to C++ to PostgreSQL.
+This lets PostgreSQL do the only coversion.

 ## Additional Reading ##

 * [osm2pgsql lua docs](https://github.com/openstreetmap/osm2pgsql/blob/master/docs/lua.md)